AlexsLemonade/scpca-downstream-analyses/README.md

 #### Dimensionality reduction and clustering parameters

-In the core workflow, PCA and UMAP results are calculated and stored, and the UMAP coordinates usef for graph-based clustering.
+In the core workflow, PCA and UMAP results are calculated and stored, and the UMAP coordinates used for graph-based clustering.
 Below are the parameters required to run the dimensionality reduction and clustering scripts.

 | Parameter        | Description |